wbojczuk/animationstorm/README.md

 <h2>SIMPLE WRITE ANIMATION</h2>

-Most animations be triggered using either built-in triggers Onload or Onhover, or with custom triggers (see each animation for details).
+Most animations be triggered using either the default Onload trigger, or by tying the animation trigger to a custom event (see each animation for details).

 **OPTIONS**